 You might also want to try tea bags.
 Peppermint tea has numbing chemicals that can soothe aching pearly whites, and black tea contains acids which lower bleeding.
 When your teeth seem to be bleeding too much, you can wet a tea bag and place it on top of the bleeding spot, biting down to create pressure and aid it to create clots.
 If the bleeding is rapid or continues after using the tea bag, please get in touch with our office asap.

-If you need a checkup in Salt Lake City, Utah, phone Dr. David S. Peterson and the The Dental Studio staff at 801-758-0985.
+If you need a checkup in Sandy, Utah, phone Dr. David S. Peterson and the The Dental Studio staff at 801-758-0985.
 We can’t wait to aid you and your smile today.